bojidaryovchev/nest-angular/README.md

 * [Passport](https://github.com/jaredhanson/passport) - a popular library used to implement JavaScript authentication
 * [jsonwebtoken](https://github.com/auth0/node-jsonwebtoken) - a JavaScript json web tokens implementation by auth0

+* important - if you want to have GraphQL support, follow the [Instructions](https://github.com/bojidaryovchev/nest-angular/master/README.md#Instructions)

 ## Running the project

 These instructions should be sufficient for one to get the project going on their local machine